frothywater/little-library-cli/README.md

 # little-library-cli

 A little library management system based on MySQL.
-This repo provides a CLI implementation.
+This repo provides a CLI implementation, proudly powered by [`oclif`](https://oclif.io).
+Cross-platform App is also provided by [`little-library-app`](https://github.com/frothywater/little-library-app).

+## Declaration

-Declaration: This project as a coursework of _Database Manage System_ fully belongs to @frothywater.
+This project as a coursework of _Database Manage System_ fully belongs to @frothywater.

 ## Commands